History of Chechnya: 1930s: Stalinist period

-In the 1930s, Chechnya was flooded with multiple Ukrainians fleeing the great famine known as the Holodomor.
-Despite the threats from the Soviet government not to provide food and shelter to starving Ukrainians, the rebellious peoples did not follow Soviet orders.
-As the result a number of the Ukrainians settled in Chechen-Ingush ASSR on the permanent basis and were able to survive the famine.
+In the 1930s, Ukrainians fleeing the great famine known as the Holodomor came to Chechnya.
+As the result some of them settled in Chechen-Ingush ASSR on the permanent basis and were able to survive the famine.

 The Chechen uprising of 1932 broke out in early 1932 and was defeated in March.

 On 5 December 1936, an Autonomous Soviet Socialist Chechen-Ingush Republic was proclaimed.

 Hassan Israilov's rebellion and World War II

 Observing Finland's fight against Russia (the Winter War) caused the Chechens to begin to believe that it was then the time to achieve their long-desired liberation from the Russian yoke.

 By February 1940, Hasan Israilov and his brother Hussein had established a guerrilla base in the mountains of south-eastern Chechnya, where they worked to organize a unified guerrilla movement to prepare an armed insurrection against the Soviets.
 In February 1940 Israilov's rebel army controlled territory in South and Central Checheno-Ingushetia.
 The rebel government was established in Galanchozh.

-Israilov described his position on why they were fighting numerous times:
+Israilov described his position on why they were fighting multiple times:

 I have decided to become the leader of a war of liberation of my own people.
 I understand all too well that not only in Checheno-Ingushetia, but in all nations of the Caucasus it will be difficult to win freedom from the heavy yoke of Red imperialism.
 But our fervent belief in justice and our faith in the support of the freedom-loving peoples of the Caucasus and of the entire world inspire me toward this deed, in your eyes impertinent and pointless, but in my conviction, the sole correct historical step.
 The valiant Finns are now proving that the Great Enslaver Empire is powerless against a small but freedom-loving people.
 In the Caucasus you will find your second Finland, and after us will follow other oppressed peoples.

 For twenty years now, the Soviet authorities have been fighting my people, aiming to destroy them group by group: first the kulaks, then the mullahs and the 'bandits', then the bourgeois-nationalists.
 I am sure now that the real object of this war is the annihilation of our nation as a whole.
 That is why I have decided to assume the leadership of my people in their struggle for liberation.